Helen Jewett

 Helen Jewett (born Dorcas Doyen; October 18, 1813 – April 10, 1836) was an American prostitute in New York City who was brutally murdered.
 One of her regular clients, Richard P. Robinson, was tried and sensationally acquitted of her murder.
 Jewett's murder and Robinson's subsequent trial was one of the first sex scandals to receive detailed press reporting, notably in the New York Herald.
 Public opinion was divided between those who felt that Jewett had deserved her fate, and others claiming that Robinson had escaped justice through powerful connections.

 Early history

-Jewett was born Dorcas Doyen in Temple, Maine, into a working-class family.
+Jewett was born Dorcas Doyen into a working-class family in Temple, Maine.
 Her father was an alcoholic; her mother died when Jewett was young.
 From the age of 12 or 13, Jewett was employed as a servant girl in the home of Chief Justice Nathan Weston of the Maine Supreme Judicial Court.
 Upon reaching the age of 18, Jewett left the Weston home at the first opportunity.
 She moved to Portland, Maine, where she worked as a prostitute under an assumed name.
 She subsequently moved to Boston and finally New York under a succession of fake names.